OwnGoalStudio/XXTouchElite/docs/tutorial/run-custom-script.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

-# Create a Script
+# Run Custom Script

 Playing recorded scripts is great, but it is unlikely to respond to all the possible situations that can occur in a real-world scenario.
 For this reason, it is important to create a script that can handle different situations.